kuria/options/README.rst

 ----------------

-``Resolver->resolve()`` accepts a second argument, which may be an array of additional arguments to pass to all validators and normalizers.
+``Resolver->resolve()`` accepts a second argument, which may be an array of additional arguments to pass to all validators, normalizers and lazy default closures.
 The values may be of any type.

 .. code:: php

-   <?php
+   use Kuria\Options\Node;
    use Kuria\Options\Option;
    use Kuria\Options\Resolver;